Annual Attendance Report

 St Peter’s is a one class entry primary school located in Wapping.
 The school is a faith school, Church of England, though pupils of all faiths are welcome.

-This report is produced to assist both the school and the Attendance and Welfare Service to highlight attendance issues, review strategies recommended in last year’s report and to address any concerns identified and to develop new initiatives in order to improve attendance next year.
+This report is produced to assist both the school and the Attendance and Welfare Service to focus on attendance issues, review strategies recommended in last year’s report and to address any concerns identified and to develop new initiatives in order to improve attendance next year.

-Figures used in this report are taken from the schools electronic register, Wauton Samuel & Co Ltd, together with those figures which the school supplied to Tower Hamlets each half term on attendance and persistent absence.
+Figures used in this report are taken from the schools electronic register, RM integris, together with those figures which the school supplied to Tower Hamlets each half term on attendance and persistent absence.
 All figures are for the first 5 half terms only and exclude the second half of the summer term.
 Figures relate to years 1 to 6 only and exclude Reception and Nursery, unless specifically shown.
 Where comparison with national figures is made these figures relate to last year and include HT6.

-St Peter’s achieved 96.31% overall attendance this year, which ranks as 17th highest out of the 68 primary schools in Tower Hamlets.
-The average attendance for all primary schools in Tower Hamlets was 95.94% with other schools recording attendance figures ranging from 94.94% to 97.45%.
+St Peter’s achieved 96.79% overall attendance this year, which ranks as 4th joint highest out of the 68 primary schools in Tower Hamlets.
+The average attendance for all primary schools in Tower Hamlets was 95.8% with other schools recording attendance figures ranging from 94.9% to 97.5%.

 Factors which affected attendance